 NAATI’s Certified Specialist Legal Interpreter test is an objective assessment of the skills and competencies needed to practice as a specialist interpreter in the legal domain in Australia.

-You need to hold a Certified Interpreter credential to be eligible to sit the Certified Specialist Legal Interpreter Test.
+Candidates must hold a Certified Interpreter Certification to be eligible to sit the Certified Specialist Legal Interpreter Test.

 For spoken languages, the Certified Specialist Legal Interpreter Test involves five tasks:

-- Section 5: The role of the interpreter in the legal context
+- The role of the interpreter in the legal context

-3. One consecutive Interpreting – Monologue into LOTE task
+- One consecutive interpreting – Monologue into LOTE task

-4. One consecutive Interpreting – Monologue into English task
+- One consecutive interpreting – Monologue into English task

-5. One simultaneous Interpreting – Monolingual exchange into LOTE task
+- One simultaneous interpreting – Monolingual exchange into LOTE task

 Interpreting tasks will cover different legal domains, jurisdictions and types of courts.